 Entrants may submit one design into each of the following categories: (i) the Adult Fiction Cover Award; (ii) the Adult Non-Fiction Cover Award; (iii) the Children’s Cover Award.
 You may not submit more than one design for each category.

-All entries must be supplied digitally via the Submit Your Entry page.
+All entries must be supplied digitally via the submissions form which will be made available on Monday 4 December.
 Entries submitted in any other way, including by email or hard copy, will not be accepted.

 Entries must be supplied as a high-resolution PDF, 300 dpi, CMYK.

 5. TERMS AND CONDITIONS OF ENTRY